Wilks's Theorem, Global Fits, and Neutrino Oscillations: Defining the Toy Models

 In this paper, for our oscillatory model, we use the example of neutrino oscillations.
 Very briefly, neutrino oscillations refer to the tendency of neutrinos produced in one flavor to have some probability to either be detected in another flavor (``appearance'') or to not be detected at all (``disappearance'') after some time has elapsed.
 Since detectable neutrinos are produced with some energy $E$, over time $t$ they must travel some distance $L$.
 If neutrinos' flavor states are not the same as their mass states, then the change in probability for flavor detection is periodic in

 This effect has been observed among the three known neutrino flavors, and the Nobel Prize was awarded for neutrino oscillation results in 2015~\cite{nobelpress2015}.
+The recent decades have seen a large diversity of neutrino experiments.
+For a full review of the current neutrino theory and experimental methods, please see Ref.~\cite{Athar_2022}.

-This periodicity is also the smoking gun for new types of oscillations, including 3+1 models which look for a proposed new type of neutrino that only interacts with the Standard Model through oscillations.
+This periodicity is also the smoking gun for new types of oscillations, including 3+1 models which look for a proposed new type of neutrino rthat only interacts with the Standard Model through oscillations.
 However, this periodicity is also the cause of statistical problems when neutrino data are analyzed too simplistically.
 In this paper, we will use toy models to explore the effects of interest, but students that would like to learn more about sterile neutrinos and oscillations can see Ref.~\cite{https://doi.org/10.48550/arxiv.1609.07803}.

 The toy models presented in this article are set to mimic the behavior of the fits to 3+1 sterile neutrinos in~\cite{Diaz:2019fwt}.
 That is, there are 3 amplitudes, corresponding to $e\rightarrow e$ disappearance, $\mu\rightarrow \mu$ disappearance, and $\mu\rightarrow e$ appearance.
 These 3 amplitudes only have 2 free parameters between them.
 In papers on global fits, you will see them called $|U_{e4}|^2$ and $|U_{\mu 4}|^2$, but to make this paper more readable, we will abbreviate these as $A_e$ and $A_\mu$.
 Also in 3+1 models, there is a parameter that regulates the frequency which is called the mass splitting, usually written as proportional to the parameter $\Delta m^2$; but here, for simplicity we will use $m$ for that term.
 The bottom line for this discussion is that the model we will want to fit looks like this: